Average Landscaping Price in Idaho Falls

 Ask any longtime Idaho Falls resident about landscaping costs and they'll tell you: this is a community where the same service costs 30% more downtown than ten minutes out in the suburbs.
 The numbers back it up — landscaping here sits slightly above average — roughly 11% higher than the national baseline.
 What the numbers don't show is the local texture: sun exposure degrades roofing and paint faster than in overcast climates, shortening replacement cycles by 20-30%.
 Below, we combine hard data with the kind of context only local market knowledge provides.

 Idaho Falls is a community where the same service costs 30% more downtown than ten minutes out in the suburbs.
 The housing landscape here features a housing market where the American Dream of owning a home is still financially realistic.
-The local workforce for landscaping reflects a price-competitive market where providers work harder for each customer.
+The local workforce for landscaping reflects a price-competitive market where local businesses work harder for each customer.
 And the western climate shapes demand in predictable ways: sun exposure degrades roofing and paint faster than in overcast climates, shortening replacement cycles by 20-30%.

 What Matters Most